chethanmandya/SOLID-Principles/README.md

 Hence, Please follow the below code which addresses this issue.
 Also, we recommend to watch our video tutorials for complete guidance and understanding of the code.

+## Interface Segregation Principle

+### Definition :
+1. The interface-segregation principle (ISP) states that "no client should be forced to depend on methods it does not use".
+2. Which means, Instead of one fat interface many small interfaces are preferred based on groups of methods with each one serving one submodule.
+3. The ISP was first used and formulated by Robert C. Martin while consulting for Xerox.

+###  Dependency Inversion Principle

+### Definition :
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+AND
+Abstractions should not depend on details.
+Details should depend on abstractions.

+To simplify this we can state that while designing the interaction between a high-level module and a low-level one, the interaction should be thought of as an abstract interaction between them.

+Usage Intention : Before understanding the intention of usage, let’s try to understand a traditional application architecture implementation.